Enhancing Floor Plan Recognition: A Hybrid Mix-Transformer and U-Net Approach for Precise Wall Segmentation: Methodology

 \subsection{Architecture: MitUNet}

-The semantic segmentation of floor plans presents a dual challenge: the model must possess a large effective receptive field to comprehend the global layout and room topology, while simultaneously maintaining high spatial resolution to precisely delineate thin structural elements like walls.
-To address this, we propose \textbf{MitUNet}, a hybrid architecture that synergizes a Transformer-based encoder with a CNN-based attention decoder.
+The semantic segmentation of floor plans presents a dual challenge: the model must possess a large effective receptive field to comprehend the global structural context, while simultaneously maintaining high spatial resolution to precisely delineate thin elements like walls.
+To address this, we propose MitUNet, a hybrid architecture illustrated in Fig. \ref{fig:architecture}, which combines a Transformer-based encoder for global context with a CNN-based attention decoder for fine-grained structural details.

-\textbf{Hierarchical Mix-Transformer Encoder:} As the feature extractor, we utilize the \textit{MiT-b4} backbone from the SegFormer framework \cite{segformer2021}, pre-trained on ImageNet \cite{imagenet}.
+\textbf{Hierarchical Mix-Transformer Encoder:} As the feature extractor, we utilize the MiT-b4 backbone from the SegFormer framework \cite{segformer2021}, pre-trained on ImageNet \cite{imagenet}.
 Unlike standard Vision Transformers (ViT) that generate single-scale feature maps, the Mix-Transformer (MiT) adopts a hierarchical design similar to CNNs.
-It produces multi-scale features at resolutions of $\{1/4, 1/8, 1/16, 1/32\}$ relative to the input image.
-We selected the \texttt{b4} variant because it offers an optimal trade-off between computational efficiency and capacity, allowing the model to memorize complex textures (such as wall hatching) without the prohibitive memory cost of larger models.
-The encoder employs an overlapping patch merging mechanism, which preserves local continuity—a critical factor for tracing continuous wall geometries.
+It produces multi-scale features at resolutions of $\{1/4, 1/8, 1/16, 1/32\}$ relative to the input image, with corresponding channel dimensions $C_i=\{64, 128, 320, 512\}$.
+We selected the \texttt{b4} variant because it offers an optimal trade-off between computational efficiency and capacity.
+Crucially, the encoder employs an overlapping patch merging mechanism.
+Unlike non-overlapping patches in standard ViTs which can introduce grid artifacts, this design preserves local continuity—a critical factor for tracing continuous wall geometries without artificial discontinuities.

 \textbf{High-Resolution Attention Decoder:} A critical limitation of the standard SegFormer architecture is its lightweight MLP decoder, which aggregates features at a coarse resolution ($\frac{1}{4}$) and relies on bilinear upsampling to restore the final mask.
-For thin wall segmentation, this interpolation often results in blurred boundaries and loss of geometric fidelity.
-To overcome this, we discard the MLP decoder in favor of a U-Net \cite{unet2015} reconstruction path.
+For thin wall segmentation, this approach inherently suffers from aliasing and the loss of high-frequency edge information.
+To overcome this, we discard the MLP decoder in favor of a full U-Net \cite{unet2015} reconstruction path.
 This decoder progressively upsamples the feature maps, fusing them with high-resolution features from the encoder via skip connections.
-This design explicitly recovers the spatial details lost during downsampling.
+To balance representational efficiency, we set the decoder channel dimensions to $D_i=\{256, 128, 64, 32\}$ from the deepest to the shallowest block.
+This dense reconstruction path is essential to explicitly recover the spatial details lost during downsampling, which simple interpolation cannot restore.